theyo-tester/docker-ie8/README.md

 - Remove unneeded features (f.i. winetricks packages that I added in the process of making this image work as expected)
 - Move some installation steps into the building phase.
 - A lot of bug fixes needed.
+- Test the stability
+- Update IE8 to the latest official Version (2017)

 ## Disclaimer